Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 ### Tile map on screen
 ![Reality](reality.png)
 _Reality is a bit more colorful_
 Fortunately, in Tiled that is exactly what we get, a tile map that we can export as a CSV file.
 Better yet, the .tsmx file used for saving the file can be parsed into our game.
-We are getting a bit ahead of ourselves, let’s start with the basics.

 Open Tiled and create a new map, you can choose the size of the map, the tile size and the tileset.